Published On: July 3, 2025 | Last Updated: December 31, 2025

 Faster Collections = More Cash on Hand

 A streamlined AR process ensures that invoices are issued promptly and payments are collected quickly.
-Faster collections mean cash is available sooner, improving liquidity and giving the business greater flexibility to meet operational needs without delays.
+Faster collections accelerate internal cash generation, reducing reliance on short-term borrowing and improving liquidity planning accuracy.

 Reduces Days Sales Outstanding (DSO)